MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Mainnet/MOR Rewards Dashboard Claim Guide.md

 # MOR Rewards Dashboard Claim Guide

+This is a step-by-step how-to guide.
+For conceptual background, see morpheus-explanation.md.
+For technical reference, see morpheus-reference.md.

 >[!IMPORTANT]
 > **You need to be extremely careful during the rewards claim process, as any mistakes could result in the loss of your funds without the possibility of recovery.**